DayuanTan/DistributedOS-ClocksSync-Multicast-COMMIT/README.md

 The Background Knowledge Review and my Implementation for this part is at this repo ["Multicast Programming and Multicast Ordering Implementation"](https://github.com/DayuanTan/multicast-programming-multicast-ordering).

 1. Phase 2.0, Firstly I Implemented multicast programming for 1 sender and multiple receivers using sender.cpp and receiver.cpp files.
 2. Phase 2.1, Secondly I merged them into one process with 2 threads.
 One for sending messages while another one for continuously receiving messages from multicast group.
 This is required in assignment 2.
+Phase 3.0 implementation is based on the Phase 2.1 version.

 # 4. Phase 3 - Assignment 2 Multicast Ordering

-3. Thridly I implemented FIFO ordering, causal ordering and total ordering based on phase 2.1.
+The Background Knowledge Review and my Implementation for this part is at this repo ["Multicast Programming and Multicast Ordering Implementation"](https://github.com/DayuanTan/multicast-programming-multicast-ordering).

+3. Phase 3.0, Thridly I implemented multicasting with messages processing but no ordering, which will be a base for multicast ordering versions.
+I added lots of helper functions to deal with message processing.
+4. Phase 3.1, is my implementation of FIFO ordering, based on phase 3.0 version.
+I added sending and receiving rules based on FIFO ordering algorithm.
+5. Phase 3.2, is my implementation of Causal ordering, based on phase 3.1 version.
+The adjustments are mainly message sending and receiving parts for Causal ordering algorithm.

 # 5. Phase 4 - Assignment 3 Mutual Exlcusion

+(Didn't implement.
+Mutual Exlcusion are very similar to [proj1](https://github.com/DayuanTan/DistributedOS-A-Centralized-Multi-User-Concurrent-Bank-Account-Manager-Multithread-Synchronization/blob/main/README.md).
+Can add that part into here easily. )

-## 2.4 Mutual exclusion
+## Mutual exclusion

 - Mutual exclusion: is a concurrency control property which is introduced to prevent race conditions.
 - Critical section: code only one thread/process can execute at a time